openfaas/docs/docs/architecture/metrics.md

 1. To power scale to zero, and the horizontal Pod autoscaler.
 2. To provide basic metrics to end-users, and to power the Grafana dashboards offered to OpenFaaS Standard customers.

+### Viewing metrics

+See the various [Grafana dashboards](/openfaas-pro/grafana-dashboards) curated by our team.

 ### Long term retention of metrics

-* There is no persistence by default, so restarting the Prometheus Pod will reset all metrics.
-This is as designed, since the metrics are collected for autoscaling primarily.
+* There is no persistence in the Prometheus Pod, so restarting the Prometheus will remove all historic metrics.
+This is as designed, since the metrics are collected for autoscaling and short-term monitoring.
 * The default retention period is 15 days, so anything older than that will no longer be visible.
-This is as designed, and will allow for SRE/DevOps work and active monitoring.
+This is as designed, however the Helm chart does offer a way to modify this if disk space is becoming an issue, or you need to retain metrics for slightly longer.

-What if you would like to enable long-term retention?
+What if you would like to enable long-term retention of Prometheus metrics?

 Our recommendation is *not to* try to re-configure or alter the built-in Prometheus server, but to deploy your own, and to scrape the internal one via [Prometheus Federation](https://prometheus.io/docs/prometheus/latest/federation/).